-How smart home systems save you money and help the environment
+How smart home automation systems save you money

 A smart home system can save you significantly on energy bills by giving you more control over your electronics and appliances, especially in a country like Australia, where weather conditions can be extreme and unpredictable.

 Aussies are often forced to leave the air conditioning on in the peak of winter, or summer, even when they are not home, to avoid returning to a sweltering or freezing cold home.